CovenantSQL/docs/docs/cql_db_access.md

         	Run only single command (SQL or usql internal command) and exit -explorer string
-        	Address serve a database chain explorer, e.g. :8546 -file string
+        	Address serve a database chain explorer, e.g. :8546 -out string
-        	Execute commands from file and exit
-      -no-rc
-        	Do not read start up file
-      -out string
         	Record stdout to file
       -single-transaction